Category Archives: 1952 Films

 Additionally, High Noon challenged typical Western themes such as male-driven fights and chases, in favor of a moral and emotional approach, and oh is the film ever character-driven.

-The results are astounding and the film ought to be studied in film school to understand and appreciate all of the elements going on.
+The results are astounding and the film should be studied in film school to understand and appreciate all the elements.

 High Noon heartily breaks the mold, being released at a time when the mainstream Western was quite popular in the film adding enormous risk results paid off in spades.